projectatomic/adb-atomic-developer-bundle/docs/using.rst

 Principles
 ==========

 Consider the ADB to be ephemeral and do not store data in it long term.
 It is recommended that you do the following:

 * Back up your code.
 * Use a source control system.
 * Mount your code into the box from your host system.

-  * In case you are looking for bi-directional folder sync please refer to the `relevant section for bi-directional folder sync <#vagrant-bi-directional-folder-sync>`_.
+The provided `custom Vagrantfile examples
+  <#using-custom-vagrantfiles-for-specific-use-cases>`_ already mount your home directory on the host
+  into the guest using `vagrant-sshfs <https://github.com/dustymabe/vagrant-sshfs/>`_.
+  Additional shares can also be defined.
+Refer to the `bi-directional folder sync section <#vagrant-bi-directional-folder-sync>`_ for more information.

 Doing these things is beyond the scope of this document.
 Consult your Operating System manuals and the `Vagrant <http://vagrantup.com/>`_ website for more details.

 Starting the Vagrant Box